GMT-12 is 12 hours behind Greenwich Mean Time (GMT).

 Enter your location or any place of your choice for more comparisons.

-The following countries or regions use the offset -12 either in Standard time or Daylight Saving Time as indicated.
+The following countries or regions use GMT-12 either in Standard time or Daylight Saving Time as indicated.